Frequently Asked Questions

 What's the general plan for Paperless-ngx?

-A: While Paperless-ngx is already considered largely "feature-complete" it is a community-driven project and development will be guided in this way.
-New features can be submitted via GitHub discussions and "up-voted" by the community but this is not a guarantee the feature will be implemented.
+A: While Paperless-ngx is already considered largely "feature-complete", it is a community-driven project and development will be guided in this way.
+New features can be submitted via GitHub discussions and "up-voted" by the community, but this is not a guarantee that the feature will be implemented.
 This project will always be open to collaboration in the form of PRs, ideas etc.

 I'm using docker.
 Where are my documents?

 A: Your documents are stored inside the docker volume

 paperless_media.
 Docker manages this volume automatically for you.
 It

 is a persistent storage and will persist as long as you don't

 explicitly delete it.
 The actual location depends on your host operating

 system.
 On Linux, chances are high that this location is